 Deadline for application submission is March 31.
 For more information, a prospective applicant for transfer should:

 Senior medical students who are enrolled in good standing in an LCME-accredited school, or an American Osteopathic Association (AOA)-accredited school, in the U.S. or Canada and who are formally approved by their parent school can be offered a senior elective in UMMC's School of Medicine.
-The AAMC's Visiting Student Application Service (VSAS) is used to manage the application process.
+The AAMC's Visiting Student Learning Opportunities (VSLO) is used to manage the application process.